A topic from the subject of Advanced Chemistry in Chemistry.

 Characterization

-The synthesized MOF-5 crystals were characterized using a variety of techniques, including:
+The synthesized MOF-5 crystals can be characterized using a variety of techniques, including:

-• Powder X-ray diffraction (PXRD) to determine the crystal structure.
+• Powder X-ray diffraction (PXRD) to confirm the crystal structure and phase purity.

-• Scanning electron microscopy (SEM) to observe the morphology of the crystals.
+• Scanning electron microscopy (SEM) to observe the morphology and particle size of the crystals.

-• Nitrogen adsorption/desorption isotherms to measure the gas sorption properties.
+• Nitrogen adsorption/desorption isotherms (BET analysis) to measure the surface area and pore size distribution, which are crucial indicators of gas sorption properties.

 Share on: